 The Freedom of Information Act allows the public to access records, but the Privacy Act allows individuals to access only their own federal records.
 The PA also allows people to prevent others from accessing their information and making corrections to their records.
 A lawyer can help you figure out whether you need to make one type of request or both.

 What if I Don’t Get the Information I Want?

 Not all FOIA or PA requests are approved.
 If your request is denied, there are two ways you can appeal.

-- Write an administrative appeal (or formal letter) to the USCIS FOIA/PA Appeals Office clearly demarcating your letter and the envelope you use to mail it as a “Freeom of Information Act Appeal.”
+Write an administrative appeal (or formal letter) to the USCIS FOIA/PA Appeals Office clearly demarcating your letter and the envelope you use to mail it as a “Freedom of Information Act Appeal.”

 You can request OGIS assistance online.
-If you appeal through OGIS, they assign your case a number then start the dispute/mediation process.
-They may also request that you fill out a privacy consent statement.
+If you appeal through OGIS, it will assign your case a number, then start the dispute/mediation process.
+The OGIS may also request that you fill out a privacy consent statement.
 Look out for communications from the OGIS, such as phone calls, emails, or printed letters.
 During their process, the OGIS will see if it’s possible to mediate between you and the agency you dispute.
-If they don’t see an option or take the agency’s side, your case will be closed and you will receive an explanation for them.
+If the OGIS doesn’t see an option or takes the other agency’s side, your case will be closed and you will receive an explanation for them.